cslab/csspin/docs/howtoplugins.rst

   .. code-block:: yaml
     :caption: ``spinfile.yaml`` defining a project-local plugin

-    # 'plugin-path' is a list of relative paths from where plugins are imported.
+    # 'plugin_path' is a list of relative paths from where plugins are imported.
-    plugin-path:
+    plugin_paths:
       - spinplugins
     plugins:
       - myplugin

-**Plugin-packages** containing a set of plugins are declared in ``plugin-packages``. spin will install installable plugins into ``.spin/plugins``.
+**Plugin-packages** containing a set of plugins are declared in ``plugin_packages``. spin will install installable plugins into ``.spin/plugins``.

   .. code-block:: yaml
     :caption: ``spinfile.yaml`` defining plugins to import from plugin-packages

-    # 'plugin-packages' is a list of plugin-packages which are to be installed
+    # 'plugin_packages' is a list of plugin-packages which are to be installed
     # during provision and provide a set of plugins.
-    plugin-packages:
+    plugin_packages:
       - spin_python
     plugins:
       - spin_python.python